rh-tchuang/ansible/docs/docsite/rst/user_guide/playbooks_variables.rst

 Using Variables
 ***************

-Ansible uses variables to manage differences and connections between systems.
+Ansible uses variables to manage differences between systems.
 With Ansible, you can execute tasks and playbooks on multiple different systems with a single command.
-You can create variables with standard YAML syntax, including lists and dictionaries.
+You can create variables with standard YAML syntax, including lists and dictionaries, to represent the variations among those different systems.
 You can store variables in your playbooks, in your :ref:`inventory <intro_inventory>`, in included files or roles, or at the command line.
 You can also create variables during a playbook run by registering the output of a task as a new variable.

-You can use the variables you created in module arguments, in :ref:`conditional "when" statements <playbooks_conditionals>` and in :ref:`loops <playbooks_loops>`, and so on.
+You can use the variables you created in module arguments, in :ref:`conditional "when" statements <playbooks_conditionals>`, in :ref:`templates <playbooks_templating>`, and in :ref:`loops <playbooks_loops>`.
 The `ansible-examples github repository <https://github.com/ansible/ansible-examples>`_ contains many examples of using variables in Ansible.

-Once you understand the concepts and examples on this page, read about :ref:`Ansible facts <vars_and_facts>`, which are variables you retrieving from remote systems.
+Once you understand the concepts and examples on this page, read about :ref:`Ansible facts <vars_and_facts>`, which are variables you retrieve from remote systems.

 .. contents::
    :local: